Find out more

 The UK Department for International Development (DFID) is one of Oxfam's most strategically important partners, working together on policy and programmes to end poverty.

-Oxfam's Programme Partnership Arrangement (PPA) with DFID provides valuable opportunities for collaboration and engagement, as well as financial support for Oxfam's work.
-Unlike restricted project funding, PPA money is provided on a unique, flexible basis.
-This enables Oxfam to invest in strategic priorities, which it would not otherwise be able to fund.
+Oxfam's Programme Partnership Arrangement (PPA) with DFID provided valuable opportunities for collaboration and engagement, as well as financial support for Oxfam's work.
+Unlike restricted project funding, PPA money was provided on a unique, flexible basis.
+This enabled Oxfam to invest in strategic priorities, which it would not otherwise be able to fund.

 Strategic, flexible funding enables CSOs like Oxfam to operate more effectively, to develop strategically, to innovate and to apply learning, all to better tackle poverty.

-The General PPA is invested into Oxfam's core international programmes work and enables Oxfam to rigorously evaluate its humanitarian, climate change, livelihoods, women's empowerment, citizen voice and campaigning work worldwide.
+The General PPA invested into Oxfam's core international programmes work and enabled Oxfam to rigorously evaluate its humanitarian, development and campaigning work worldwide.
 This is captured via the organisation's Global Performance Framework.

-Oxfam is committed to rigour and transparency in evidencing what Oxfam does, to learning as much as possible from what works in development (and what doesn't) and to sharing that learning with others.
-The timeframe and flexibility of the PPA means that Oxfam is able to invest in organisational learning and feed results back into its programming.
+Oxfam is committed to rigour and transparency in evidencing what Oxfam does; to learning as much as possible from what works in development (and what doesn't); and, to sharing that learning with others.
+The timeframe and flexibility of the PPA meant that Oxfam was able to invest in organisational learning and feed results back into its programming.

 Independent, external evaluations of the Oxfam PPAs in 2012, carried out by ITAD, Ipsos MORI and the IDL group, confirm that Oxfam's work is having a significant impact on reducing poverty and suffering at many levels.